PIONEERING WOMEN ARCHITECTS IN NORTH CAROLINA

 The Bromberg family left North Carolina and moved to Europe, living in Majorca, Paris and Rome.
 When they returned to Woodstock NY in 1956, Jane's focus shifted from her own art to becoming an important part of the Woodstock political community.
 Jane was co-founder and President of the League of Women's Voters in Woodstock from 1958-1960.
 She was also Chairman of the United Nations Study during those years 1960 and 1962-1968.
 Among her other accomplishments during the 1960s, she was a member of the Experiment for International Living; co-founder and director of the Ulster County Association for the United Nations; co-founder and chairman of the American Field Service International Scholarship Program of Onteora Schools; a member of the Faculty Wives for Foreign Students at SUNY New Paltz.
 Throughout the 1980s, Jane was an active member of the Woodstock Historical Society and was a founding sponsor of the Eleanor Roosevelt Center at Val-Kill, in Hyde Park NY.

 Peg Hunter received a BA in Botany at Wheaton College and was a member of the first class of female architects at the Harvard School of Design in 1942.
 She is the author of Your Own Kitchen and Garden Survival Book with Virginia W. Williams and The Indoor Garden with her husband, architect Edgar Hunter.
 The Hunters practiced in Hanover NH from 1945-1966, both teaching at Dartmouth and designing several buildings on the campus.
 They designed about a dozen Modernist houses on Pill Hill, named because so many doctors lived there.
 The Hunters were featured in the editions of the 1950, 1953, and 1956 Architectural Record.
 In 1966 they relocated to Raleigh as EH and MK Hunter AIA, selling the firm in NH to Roy Banwell.
-She was the third woman to be registered as an architect in North Carolina.
+Peg was the third woman to be registered as an architect in North Carolina.
 Their Raleigh house, no longer standing, was one of their best works.
-See her profiles.
+See her profile.

 PATRICIA WASHBURN (PAT) JUBY (1920-2011)